 The COVID-19 pandemic has resulted in a substantial curtailment of business activities worldwide and is causing weakened economic conditions, both in the United States and many countries abroad.
-As part of intensifying efforts to contain the spread of COVID-19, many companies and state, local and foreign governments have imposed restrictions, including work-from-home policies and travel bans.
-While some of these companies and jurisdictions have relaxed such restrictions, these restrictions may be put back in place.
-We expect that the evolving COVID-19 pandemic, associated travel restrictions and social distancing requirements will continue to have an adverse impact on our results of operations.
+As part of intensifying efforts to contain the spread of COVID-19, many companies and state, local and foreign governments had imposed restrictions, including work-from-home policies and travel bans.
+While some of these companies and jurisdictions had relaxed such restrictions, these restrictions may be put back in place.
+We expect that the evolving COVID-19 pandemic, including the potential for periods of increases in case numbers and the emergence and spread of virus variants in communities in which we and our customers operate, will continue to have an adverse impact on our results of operations.
 While the ultimate economic impact of the COVID-19 pandemic is highly uncertain, we expect that our business and results of operations, including our revenues, earnings and cash flows from operations, will be adversely impacted for the remainder of 2022, including as a result of:

-•Delays in our ability to deploy new "go-live" miles attributable to company policies or customer policies designed to protect employee health and comply with government restrictions;

-•Greater funding challenges for our customer base, which may adversely affect customer contract renewals, expansion of existing customer deployments or new customer sales;

-•Possible disruption to our supply chain caused by distribution and other logistical issues, including delays in manufacturing chips used in our sensors may further delay our ability to deploy new go-live miles or update our currently deployed technology;

-•Potential decrease in productivity or availability of our employees or those of our customers or suppliers due to travel bans or restrictions, work-from-home policies and orders, or vaccine requirements.
+- •Delays in our ability to deploy new "go-live" miles attributable to company policies or customer policies designed to protect employee health and comply with government restrictions; - •Greater funding challenges for our customer base, which may adversely affect customer contract renewals, expansion of existing customer deployments or new customer sales; - •Possible disruption to our supply chain caused by distribution and other logistical issues, including delays in manufacturing chips used in our sensors may further delay our ability to deploy new go-live miles or update our currently deployed technology; - •Potential decrease in productivity or availability of our employees or those of our customers or suppliers due to work-from-home policies and orders, or vaccine requirements.